Outdoor Recreation Satellite Account: Updated Statistics for 2012-2016

 Outdoor recreation and the economic activities that support it – for example, a factory making fishing lures, a family traveling to hike in a national park, or a ski instructor giving lessons – are already woven invisibly into BEA's broad national statistics, such as GDP.
 The new account pulls these threads of data together in one place, with expanded detail, creating a picture of the outdoor recreation economy that would otherwise remain hidden within BEA's existing statistics.

-The new data will add to public understanding and inform decision-making by policymakers, businesspeople and the managers of public lands and waters.
+The new data add to public understanding and inform decision-making by policymakers, businesspeople and the managers of public lands and waters.

 The outdoor recreation account, established by a 2016 federal law, joins other supplemental statistics that spotlight arts and cultural production, travel and tourism, and health care.